In the Beginning, You Felt a Magical Emotional Connection

-You found one another, navigated dating complexities and are now in a committed relationship.
-Communication wasn’t perfect (whose is?) but you felt like your partner had your back and you enjoyed your relationship and the world through rainbow-colored glasses.
+You found one another, navigated dating complexities, packed the U-Haul and are now in a committed relationship.
+The connection was intense and you felt so amazingly understood by her.
+As your relationship progressed, you felt like your partner had your back and you enjoyed the world together, through rainbow-colored glasses.
 It felt fantastic to have finally found ‘the one’.

 There is stress on the relationship.
 You aren’t sure how to navigate individual versus couple issues, especially when they feel competing.
 Conflicts are occurring over little things that many straight couples don’t deal with.
 You both need the connection and strength of the other, but you feel misunderstood and not valued at times.
 Navigating through all these ISSUES feels overwhelming; sometimes it just feels bigger than both of you.